FrankChen021/bithon-demo/README.md

 sh docker/start-docker-compose.sh
 ```

+> NOTE:
+>
-> NOTE: If you find that there's an error saying `docker-compose: command not found` when executing above command, you need to follow the Docker [official site](https://docs.docker.com/compose/install/) to install docker-compose on your environment.
+> 1. If you find that there's an error saying `docker-compose: command not found` when executing above command, you need to follow the Docker [official site](https://docs.docker.com/compose/install/) to install docker-compose on your environment.
+> 2. For running this demo on Mac M1, make sure this setting **Use Docker Compose V2** is enabled in the preference of Docker Desktop.

 ### Check the monitoring